 EE Mobile customers who sign up for EE home broadband can claim a free monthly data boost.
-Fibre and standard broadband customers get 10GB per month, and EE Fibre Max subscribers receive 20GB.
+Depending on your broadband package, you’ll receive either 5GB or 20GB.

 EE early cancellation credit

-Unique to EE is an offer of £50 credit if you're charged when switching to EE.
+EE offers £50 credit if you're charged when switching to EE.

 Generally, you should only be charged for cancellation if you leave mid-contract, something that's best avoided due to the cost.
 But if you do find yourself in that situation, it's reassuring to know that you can get something back from EE.